cockroachdb/docs/src/current/cockroachcloud/export-logs.md

       --header "Authorization: Bearer {secret_key}"
     ~~~

-    Run the command periodically until the command returns a status of `ENABLED`, at which point the configuration across all nodes is complete, and logs will begin appearing in CloudWatch under the log group you created in step 1.
-Since the configuration is applied to cluster nodes in a rolling fashion, you may see some logs appear even before the `GET` command returns an `ENABLED` status.
+    Run the command periodically until the command returns a status of `ENABLED`, at which point the configuration is complete, and logs will begin appearing in CloudWatch under the log group you created in step 1.
+Since the configuration is applied to cluster [regions]({% link cockroachcloud/regions.md %}) in a rolling fashion, you may see some logs appear even before the `GET` command returns an `ENABLED` status.

 1. Once log export has been enabled, you can access logs from your CockroachDB {{ site.data.products.standard }} cluster directly in [AWS CloudWatch](https://console.aws.amazon.com/cloudwatch/home).